February 14, 2023 | Amanda Khatri

 The growing interest in ESG investing means that there is increased competition for RIAs and registered funds.
 Consequently, investment providers are progressively introducing strategies that incorporate ESG strategies.

 To prevent false ESG claims, the Division will be focused on ESG-related advisory services and fund offerings, including whether these funds are adhering to their stated disclosures.
-It will also examine whether ESG products are labelled accurately and whether recommendations are made in the best interest of retail investors.
+It will also examine whether ESG products are labeled accurately and whether recommendations are made in the best interest of retail investors.

 4. Crypto assets

-Given the recent crypto crashes in 2022 such as FTX and BlockFi, the Division will be scrutinising the increasing adoption of new financial technologies (e.g. broker-dealer mobile apps and RIAs for automated digital investment advice) and investment opportunities including crypto assets.
+Given the recent crypto crashes in 2022 such as FTX and BlockFi, the Division will be scrutinizing the increasing adoption of new financial technologies (e.g. broker-dealer mobile apps and RIAs for automated digital investment advice) and investment opportunities including crypto assets.

 These practices will be examined to ensure compliance and a high level of regulatory standards, including fair and accurate representation of offerings to investors and reviews of risk management policies.
 Those directly involved with crypto or crypto-related assets will be assessed to determine whether they meet standards of care and whether their compliance procedures are regularly updated.